Pure Air Natives

 If your bulk lbs per acre is 9lbs and the bulk density of the mix is 1.5 lbs/gallon: 9lbs \ 1.5 lbs per gallon = 6 Gallons per acre.

-With a broadcast spreader put some seed in the spreader and run at the speed you will be running for 15 to 20 feet and stop and measure the width of spread.
+With a broadcast spreader, put some seed in the spreader and run at the speed you will be running for 15 to 20 feet and then stop and measure the width of spread.
 A drill will just be the width of the implement’s openers.
 (These are the disk that open the furrow to drop the seed into the soil)